Financial Equity for the Unbanked: Challenges and Solutions

 For these individuals, receiving money digitally or by check presents significant challenges.
 This lack of access to banking services puts them at a considerable disadvantage, exposing them to exorbitant check-cashing fees, cash-only payment hassles, delays in receiving funds, financial exclusion, and potential loss or theft associated with carrying large sums of cash.

-This blog is part one of a two-part series on financial equity for the unbanked.
+This blog is Part 1 of a two-part series on financial equity for the unbanked.

 What Does It Mean to Be Unbanked?